Absolute Tenacity

 Lifeguard Station at East Beach

 True to its name, East Beach is on the very eastern end of Galveston Island.
-There is a paid parking lot, but just prior to that, look for the smaller, free lot which lets you drive your car right up to the shoreline.
-The paid-lot lot gets you considerably further down the beach and is more convenient if you are accessing this point for something like horseback riding.
+There is a paid parking lot, but just before that, look for the smaller, free lot which lets you drive your car right up to the shoreline.
+The paid-lot lot gets you considerably further down the beach and is more convenient if you are accessing the beach for something like horseback riding.

 East Beach has a pavilion, entertainment stage, volleyball courts, restrooms, showers, chair and umbrella rentals, a playground, cabana rentals, and concessions.
 This is the only park that permits and sells alcoholic beverages.
 (Open March through October.)